keesiemeijer/custom-post-type-date-archives/readme.txt

 Initial Commit

 == Upgrade Notice ==
-= 2.6.1 =
+= 2.7.0 =
-Fix white screen bug for themes without archive templates. props @wpexplorer
+This upgrade will add editor blocks for the display of calendars, archives and recent posts.